 Fire and Life Safety is of paramount importance within the residence halls.
-Students' actions could affect the life and property of other residents in their community.
-Students should be aware of their actions and observe all Fire and Life Safety Policies.
+Your actions could affect the life and property of other residents in your community.
+Please be aware of your actions and observe all Fire and Life Safety Policies.

 IN THE EVENT OF SMOKE OR FIRE, GO TO THE NEAREST FIRE ALARM PULL STATION, ACTIVATE THE ALARM, AND EVACUATE THE BUILDING.
-ONCE YOU ARE OUTSIDE THE BUILDING, CALL CAMPUS SAFETY AT 706-880-8911 OR DIAL 911.
+ONCE YOU ARE OUTSIDE THE BUILDING, CALL Campus Safety AT (706) 412-0503 OR DIAL 911.